TL;DR

 The tables below provide an estimated monthly cost for a healthy non-smoker, based on common market pricing.
 Please remember, these are for illustrative purposes only.
 The only way to get a precise figure is to request a personalised quote.

-An expert PMI broker like WeCovr can compare the entire market in minutes, ensuring you get the best possible price for your chosen level of cover, at no cost to you.
+A PMI specialist at WeCovr or one of our broker partners can compare the available market in minutes, ensuring you get the competitive price for your chosen level of cover, at no separate broker fee where applicable to you.

 Table 1: Estimated Monthly Premiums for a 30-Year-Old